 - Boil potatoes in their skins, until just tender.
 (The cooking depends on the size of the potatoes.
 To save time I'm using a pressure cooker)

 - When done, rinse in cold water and allow to cool down slightly.

 - In the meantime, mix vinegar, mustard and hot broth in a bowl.

 - When potatoes have cooled down a bit, remove the skins and slice them into a bowl.
 (I use a box grater for extra thin slices)

 - Add onions, pepper & salt to potato slices and toss slightly.

 - Pour warm liquid mixture over potatoes step by step and stir carefully to combine.
 Always wait until potatoes have soaked up the liquid before adding additional fluid.

-- Add oil at last and mix gently.
+- Add oil at last (optional) and mix gently.